Office of Protection and Advocacy

 P&A supported disability focused community advocacy and coalition building by:

-· Assisting and funding AFCAMP (African-Caribbean American parents) and PAP (Padres Abriendo Puertas), two grass roots organizations of parents who have children with disabilities.
+· Continuing to assist and fund AFCAMP (African Caribbean American parents) and PAP (Padres Abriendo Puertas), two grass roots organizations of parents who have children with disabilities.

 Other P&A systems change initiatives include:

 · Receiving and investigating reports of serious restraint-related injuries from public agencies pursuant to P.A.
 99-210, “An Act Concerning the Physical Restraint of Persons with Disabilities”.

 assess the physical and communication accessibility of polling places in

 · Educating policymakers concerning violation of federal statutes threatened by the requirement for a voter verified paper ballot on all new voting machines.

 ensure accessibility of